 We Care About Your Child Support Issues

 Child support is frequently at issue in family law proceedings.
 Whenever custody and parenting time is in dispute, child support issues come up as well.
 For the most part, child support issues are fairly straightforward.
 Child support is determined based on a formula which considers a number of factors, including parenting time, income and health insurance among others.
-At the Law Office of Jacqueline McNutt, we know that you just want to be okay — whether you have to pay child support or whether you are going to receive child support.
+At the McNutt Law Firm PLLC, we know that you just want to be okay — whether you have to pay child support or whether you are going to receive child support.